authorjapps/zerocode/README.md

 - can have a single properties file shared across all the runners means all tests run against the same environment.

 ** Note - As per Latest config update, we have updated endpoint configuration fields.
-From the release 1.2.8 onwards we will be allowing web. and deprecating restful. in endpoint configuration We will take away support for restful. from endpoint configuration in future releases 1.2.8 will work for both as we have made this backward compatible.
+From the release 1.2.8 onwards we will be allowing `web.` and deprecating `restful.` in endpoint configurations.
+We will take away support for `restful.` from endpoint configuration in the future releases.
+Version 1.2.8 will work for both as we have made the framework backward compatible.

 e.g.